-On May 25, 1979, six-year-old Etan Patz walked by himself to his school bus stop in lower Manhattan for the first time.
-Tragically, it would also be his last as he disappeared before reaching his destination.
+On May 25, 1979, six-year-old Etan Patz walked by himself for the first time to his school bus stop in lower Manhattan.
+Tragically, it would also be his last as he disappeared shortly after leaving his home.
 It wasn’t until 2012 that charges were brought against Pedro Hernandez, who confessed to murdering the boy.

 The disappearance of Etan Patz wasn’t an isolated incident, as a number of high-profile missing children cases rocked the United States during the 1980s.
-The ensuring media coverage led to changes in federal laws, the founding of various nonprofit organizations offering assistance, and pictures of missing children appearing on milk cartons and billboards throughout the United States.
+The ensuing media coverage led to changes in federal laws, the founding of various nonprofit organizations, and pictures of missing children appearing on milk cartons and billboards throughout the country.

 At the beginning of a two-issue miniseries, she abandons her date when she spots a trail of police cars headed to the Metropolis wharf, deciding that her professional career matters more than her personal.
-What the police retrieve from a watery grave, however, changes Lois Lane’s life in more ways than she thought possible.
+What the police retrieve from a watery grave, however, effects Lois Lane in ways that she never thought possible.

 “Once upon a time, it was a little girl who laughed and played and cried and loved,” she thinks to herself when she sees the body.
 “Now there is only a grotesque parody of a Cabbage Patch doll.”

-Sensing her distress, police detective Bill Henderson offers Lane a momentary reprieve inside his squad car.
+Sensing her distress, police detective Bill Henderson ushers Lane away from scene and into a nearby squad car.
 “You tell me this thing happens a lot,” she says to Henderson.
 “Hell, I know it does.
 I’ve seen it on TV, read it in my own paper.
 Maybe I’m just feeling a little bit guilty, OK?
 It never touched me before, so it was somebody else’s problem.
 Well, now it is my problem, and I’m going to do something about it.”

 Like Lois Lane, real-world film producer Linda Otto was driven to do something about the growing number of missing children in the factual United States.
 With the support of Alan Landsburg Productions in Los Angeles, she formed a nonprofit called Find the Children and held two benefit screenings of Jaws 3-D to raise $50,000 for the organization in 1983.
 Landsburg Productions also gave Otto the green-light to film a documentary that aired as a segment of the ABC news magazine 20/20.